rockset/rockset-js/packages/cli/README.md

 $ $EDITOR `rockset local:resolve --sql prod.frontend.QLFrontend`
 ```

-## Executing your Rockset Project Query Lambdas
+## Executing your local project Query Lambdas

-**Note: this section covers executing the local version of your query lambda.
+**Note: this section covers executing the local version of your Query Lambda.
 This will not help you execute a Query Lambda on Rockset's API Server.
 For that, please use the API tool described above**

-The recommended way to execute your local Query Lambdas is with the [Rockset Project Developer UI](../dev-server).
+The recommended way to execute your local Query Lambdas is with the [Rockset Developer UI](../dev-server).

 ```bash
 #.
 Open a UI to execute local Query Lambdas
 $ rockset local:serve
 ```

 This will open a UI for you to add parameters and inspect the results of your query.
-It will also set up a mock of Rockset's API server that can execute query lambdas.
+It will also set up a mock of Rockset's API server that can execute Query Lambdas.
-Please see the [Rockset Project Developer UI Docs](../dev-server) for more information.
+Please see the [Rockset Developer UI Docs](../dev-server) for more information.

 You can also execute your Query Lambdas from the CLI tool.
 The CLI tool will do the following to execute your Query Lambda.

-* Resolve SQL text and default_parameters from the qualified name of the query lambda
+* Resolve SQL text and default_parameters from the qualified name of the Query Lambda
 * Override the default_parameters with any parameters you pass
 * Execute the SQL text along with the computed parameters